COED INDOOR TOURNAMENT RULES

 Pitching – Pitching will be 6′-1o’ with a pitching mat.
 1-1 count with no fouls through regulation.
 A strike plate will be used.

 Umpires – Umpires are certified ASA umpires.
 Umpire fees are included.
-There will be one umpire provided for pool play and 2 umpires for the Championship Game.
+There will be one umpire provided for both pool play and the Championship Game.
 Umpires will review the ground rules with the team captains prior to the start of play.
 Do not harass the umpires.
 Harassment of the umpires, either physical or verbal may result in an ejection from the game.

 Game Balls – Game balls will be provided for the tournament and will be put into play by the umpire.
 Teams will not receive balls.
 All indoor play will use Easton Incrediballs.

 Players on the field – Each team may have a maximum of 9 fielders and a minimum of 7, 2 of which must be female.
 Teams may not bring in an additional infielder when a female batter is at bat.

 Batting order Coed – Teams must bat at least 2 female batters.
 Teams may not bat more than 3 male batters in a row.
 Teams may add up to 2 male EH’s for a total batting order of 11.
 If a team wishes to bat more than 11 the next batter (12) must be female and then a team may add 2 more male EH’s

 Penalty for missing women – Both female spots must appear in the batting order from the start of the game.
 If less than 2 women are present at the start of the game then a “ghost out” will be accessed each time a missing woman’s spot is reached in the order.
 If less than 2 women are present prior to the first pitch of the top of the third inning then a 2 run penalty will be awarded to the opponent for the missing woman.
 To avoid penalty, 2 women must be at the field by the top of the third inning.
 At least 1 woman is required to play the game.
 Their spots in the field cannot be filled with men.